 La Trobe manages over \$19 billion in AUM and employs more than 540 staff members, spread across its head office in Melbourne and offices in Sydney.
-The La Trobe Australian Credit Fund meets around half of La Trobe's total funding needs, with the rest provided by institutional investors via bank warehouse mandates and an RMBS program in roughly equal measure.
+The La Trobe Australian Credit Fund meets around half of La Trobe's total funding needs, with the rest provided by institutional investors via bank warehouse mandates and an RMBS program.
 Approximately 50% of funds in the La Trobe Australian Credit Fund as a whole are sourced directly from retail investors, with the remaining 50% coming through financial advisers (including via investment platforms).

 La Trobe recently established the LGAM strategy which aims to introduce unique investment products to Australian investors.
 Its first offering, the La Trobe US Private Credit Trust, was launched in December 2023.
-Perpetual Corporate Trust Limited Custodian